 The best recommendation would be for you to stop smoking, not get exposed to secondhand smoke, hazardous chemicals, etc.

 Although stem cells can be obtained from different sources, such as: bone marrow, umbilical cord blood, adipose tissue and even teeth, we prefer to use fresh, autologous bone marrow; as it contains many stimulating factors and growth factors.
 As research studies advance and more beneficial qualities for regenerating and repairing tissue are discovered, we are becoming more and more convinced of its potential for anti-aging, prevention and for treating a wide variety of degenerative conditions.
-That is why we want to bring the benefits of stem cells to all those patients with a medical condition, even when traditional treatments have had little or no results.
+That is why we want to bring the benefits of stem cell therapy for COPD to all those patients with a medical condition, even when traditional treatments have had little or no results.

 References: